AmbitGroupvienna/usda-fns-ingest/README.md

 Use [the webform](https://usda-fns-ingestor.app.cloud.gov/data_ingest)
-to interactively upload files and see validation results, or the [API](api.md)to simply see the validation results.
+to interactively upload files and see validation results, or the [API](api.md) to simply see the validation results.

 ## Contributing